slow-studio/23-playful-data-js/_todo.md

 [ ] improve soundscape. add random sounds.

 forest:
-[...] seed dryness in a single spot, and let the dryness spread organically [ ] when saving the forest, trees should dry out on a rate connecting to the time-statusBar. during open-play, rate of drying may be random (or, at-least, be non-zero and not-manic).

 conclusion:
 [ ] infoBox#2 can have future-news in it, in order to justify the challenge (to save the forest from climate-change -induced forest-fires).